Exostellar-Labs/docs/usage/config.toml-user-guide.md

 `key` - Specify the floating key for the license system.\
 For a mechanism other than floating license, use one of the following values:

-* marketplace: "x-spot-marketplace"
+* marketplace: "compute optimizer-marketplace"
-* metering:    "x-spot-metering"
+* metering:    "compute optimizer-metering"

-**Default**: If neither the designated 'marketplace' or 'metering' string are matched, X-Spot will assume a floating key should be passed
+**Default**: If neither the designated 'marketplace' or 'metering' string are matched, Compute Optimizer will assume a floating key should be passed